Bachelor of Science in Nursing

 The Bachelor of Science in Nursing is a total of 127 hours.
 These hours include 30 hours of General Education requirements, 43 hours of nursing pre-requisites and 54 hours of upper division nursing coursework.
 An introductory nursing course (or equivalent) is to be completed prior to entering the program in the fall of the junior year.
 All other upper division nursing courses are offered in sequence over the junior and senior years.

-To progress from pre-nursing to the upper-division courses, the student must have no less than a 2.75 GPA, no less than a “C” in all nursing prerequisite courses, and a minimum total score of 50% on the TEAS exam.
+To progress from pre-nursing to the upper division courses, the student must have no less than a 2.75 GPA and have no less than a “C” in nursing prerequisite courses.
 Please note that evidence demonstrates that stronger science and math grades correlate with higher success rates in nursing school.

 Applications to the upper-division courses are accepted during the spring semester for fall admission.
-A student may apply to the Nursing program prior to being admitted to the University.
-However, full admission to SNU will be required for full acceptance and enrollment into the School of Nursing’s upper division program.
+A student must be admitted to the University to submit the Nursing Application.

 TEAS Testing Requirements

 *The TEAS test will be waived for students who have completed an Associate of Science degree, Associate of Applied Science in Nursing or Allied Health, and those who have completed any